 Franklin County Children Services prides itself on hiring and retaining highly qualified professional and support staff to carry out its mission and embrace its guiding principles.
 The agency has developed clear guidelines and training requirements for all staff that exceed the standards established by the Ohio Department of Job and Family Services and the Ohio Revised Code for public children services agencies.

 Although child welfare professionals at public agencies are not required to be licensed, about one-third of the child welfare caseworkers, child welfare supervisors and agency managers who are eligible maintain a current license as licensed independent social workers, licensed social workers, licensed professional counselors, and licensed professional clinical counselors.
 All new employees participate in an initial introduction and orientation, and are required to take training and professional development tailored to their job needs, as well as cultural competency offerings to prepare them to work with the diverse populations served.

 Mandated Reporter Training

 Some professionals are mandated by law to report child abuse and neglect.
 These mandated reporters include teachers, daycare staff, social workers, school personnel, physicians, dentists, nurses, psychologists, coroners and attorneys.
 FCCS offers training for professionals who are mandated to report abuse or neglect at its 855 W. Mound St. office each quarter.
-This four-hour training covers how to make a referral, what will happen after the referral is made, and what services are available to children and families.
+The four-hour training covers how to make a referral, what will happen after the referral is made, and what services are available to children and families.
 Training certificates with social work provider hours will be available for those who attend the entire session.
+A two-hour refresher traning session is offered to individuals who have previously attended the four-hour training.
+Training certificates of completion (no licensure) will be provided to those who attend the entire session.
 Click here for the 2015 mandated reporter training brochure.
 FCCS will provide training at your facility for groups of 15 - 40 participants.
 For more information or questions about mandated reporter training email here.

 Ohio Child Welfare Training Program